X-Wing

 Wrap-Up

-The X-wing is your first "fish" pattern—a smart, logical shortcut that lets you eliminate candidates from a distance, using only alignment and candidate counts.
+The X-wing is your first "fish" pattern - a smart, logical shortcut that lets you eliminate candidates from a distance, using only alignment and candidate counts.
 It's elegant, it's satisfying, and once you see one, your solver's instinct kicks into gear.

 Frequently Asked Questions

-What's an X-Wing in Sudoku?
+What is an X-Wing in Sudoku?

 Practice X-Wing